Nightcrawl3r-hash/CMS/README.md

-Certainly!
-Below is a simplified version of the README.md file with placeholders for you to fill in specific details:

-markdown
-Copy code
 # React CRUD App with MockAPI and Tailwind CSS

 This is a simple CRUD (Create, Read, Update, Delete) application built using React, MockAPI, and Tailwind CSS.
 The application allows users to perform basic CRUD operations on a set of mock data.